THE TEAM’S PERSPECTIVE

 The Story of the Rainbow Fish

 In Marcus Pfister’s children’s book, THE RAINBOW FISH, the main character is a fish whose scales incorporate all of the colors of the rainbow.
 He is bright and beautiful, admired by all of the other fish in the ocean whose scales have no color at all.
-One day, the rainbow fish is approached by one of these fish and asked if he might have one of the rainbow fish’s colors.
-Willingly, the rainbow fish gives one of his colors away.
-Word spreads among the other fish in the ocean.
-And they each begin approaching the rainbow fish about receiving one of his colors.
-The rainbow fish obliges.
-Eventually, the rainbow fish gives away all of his colors so that the ocean is full of beautiful fish of all shades.
+One day, a fish approaches the Rainbow Fish and asks if he might have one of the Rainbow Fish’s colorful scales.
+Willingly, the Rainbow Fish gives one of his colorful scales away.
+It didn’t take long for word to spread through the ocean, and the Rainbow Fish was sharing his scales with everyone.
+Soon, the ocean was filled with glittering scales of all colors!
+The Rainbow Fish was very happy.

 PRESS